-The first of these describes a holistic, or integrated, group of skills.
-Good pedagogy demands that they should be taught and learned in an integrated fashion and, for the reasons already given (see 4.3.4), these skills are not included in the list of learning outcomes against which the 50% would be measured.
+The first of these, Geographical enquiry and skills, describes a set of 'holistic', or 'integrated', skills.
+Good pedagogy demands that they should be taught and learned in an integrated fashion, and for the reasons already given (see 4.3.4), these skills are not included in the list of learning outcomes against which the 50% would be measured.